mh0797/mh0797.github.io/_pages/gc_pgp.md

 </div>

 ## Results
-Please find planning results on the *Val14* benchmark in the [README](../../../../../../README.md).
+Please find planning results on the *Val14* benchmark in the [tuPlan Garage](https://github.com/autonomousvision/tuplan_garage/blob/main/README.md).
 Please refer to the [paper](https://arxiv.org/abs/2302.07753) for more evaluations.

 ## Parameters
 * **`smooth_output_trajectory`**: if set to `True` the output trajectory is interpolated and smoothed before passing it to the controller.